JeffinKR924/Savior-Chome-Extension/README.md

 5. To pin the extension for easy access, click the puzzle piece icon in the Chrome toolbar, find the Savior extension, and click the pin icon next to it.
 The Savior icon will now remain visible in your toolbar.

 ## Usage
-Open the Savior extension by clicking the icon in your Chrome toolbar.
+* Open the Savior extension by clicking the icon in your Chrome toolbar.
-To save a single page, click the "Save Page" button.
+* To save a single page, click the "Save Page" button.
 This will create a button for the current page in the Savior interface.
-To save multiple pages as a session, click the "Save Session" button.
+* To save multiple pages as a session, click the "Save Session" button.
 This will create a button for the entire session in the Savior interface.
+* Alternatively, you can save a page by right-clicking on any webpage, navigating to the Savior menu, and selecting "Save Page".
+The saved page will be available in the Savior interface when you open the extension.
-To open a saved page or session, simply click the corresponding button on the interface.
+* To open a saved page or session, simply click the corresponding button on the interface.
+* To delete an individual saved page, open the Savior interface, right-click the button you want to delete, navigate to the Savior menu, and choose "Delete".
+The extension will close, and when you reopen it, the button should no longer be present.
-To rename or delete a saved page or session, right-click the corresponding button and choose the appropriate option from the context menu.
+* To rename a saved page or session, right-click the corresponding button in the Savior interface, choose "Rename" from the Savior menu, enter a new name, and press Enter.
-To clear all saved pages and sessions, click the "Clear All" button.
-Contributing
-Contributions are welcome!
-Feel free to open an issue or submit a pull request if you have any suggestions or improvements.

 ## 🚀 About the Creator
 My name is Jeffin Rajan and I am a Computer Science major at Drexel University. **This program was created and submitted for Drexel Freshman Design Project**